ebaligand/methylation_analysis_of_nanopore_data/README.md

-# Methylation analysis of nanopore data
+# Methylation analysis of Nanopore data

 This document aims to present the workflow for conducting methylation analysis of nanopore data.